 Find out more by clicking on this image to redirect you to the Liverpool School's Parliament Facebook page.

-Our Schools' Parliament representatives for this academic year are Shone and Erin, from Y6.
+Our Schools' Parliament representatives for the 2019-2020 academic year are Thomas, Mollie, Rebecca and Lena, from Y6.
 They are members of the Lower House and will meet regularly with other primary age pupils at Liverpool Town Hall.